SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-29-leap-year-revised.md

 Why should we care?

 Consider your average Neolithic farmer in northern Europe.
 The growing season is short, and the ancestral grain strains didn't grow as fast as modern ones.
-If you plant to early, your crops freeze and die.
+If you plant too early, your crops freeze and die.
 If you plant too late, fall comes before maturity and your crops freeze and die.
 Shortly after that, you and everyone you know and love will starve and die, since you had no harvest.